Backbase/bb-bower-resolver/README.md

   ]
 ```

-In case that you need to change default settings(shown below), add Backbase specific properties to `.bowerrc` file:
+If you need to change default settings (shown below), add Backbase specific properties to the `.bowerrc` file:

 ```
 ...